Infogiants/resumebuilder/docs/index.md

 layout: default
 ---

-This is an script implementation in php for generating Docx and PDF based on dynamic HTML content.
+This is a PHP script implementated in php for generating Docx and PDF based on dynamic HTML content.

 # Installtion